canvaspixels/courgette/README.md

-# Courgette Framework - Bringing sanity to test automation with Selenium
+# Courgette - Bringing sanity to test automation with Selenium

 This project was formerly known as Cuketractor (formerly cucumber-protractor on npm)